-Being proactive about minimizing your burden and learning how to handle stress in a healthy way is crucial for succeeding as a caregiver.
+Being proactive about minimizing caregiver burden and learning how to handle stress in a healthy way is crucial for succeeding in this role.

 Why Caregiver Counseling Is a Necessity

-The responsibility of caring for a senior’s constant needs can cause caregivers to feel trapped in their role.
+The responsibility of caring for a senior’s constant needs can cause caregivers to feel trapped and overwhelmed.
 Frustration can quickly grow into anger, resentment and depression when left unchecked.
 The Family Caregiver Alliance estimates that nearly 20 percent of family caregivers suffer from some form of depression.
-For reference, the 2017 National Survey on Drug Use and Health estimates that 7.1 percent of American adults experienced at least one major depressive episode.
+For reference, the 2019 National Survey on Drug Use and Health estimates that 7.8 percent of American adults experienced at least one major depressive episode.

-For dementia caregivers, the prevalence of mental health disorders is even higher.
+Mental health disorders are even more common among dementia caregivers.
 One study of mental health issues in those caring for Alzheimer’s patients found that the prevalence of depression was 34 percent, anxiety was 43.6 percent and the use of psychotropic drugs was 27.2 percent.

 Not all caregivers experience depression, anxiety or feelings of inadequacy, but for those who do, learning how to understand and address those feelings is one of the greatest benefits of counseling.
 The National Institute on Aging suggests that caregivers find someone they can talk with and truly vent to without judgment.
 Being able to confide in someone often helps to head off feelings of isolation and powerlessness in overwhelmed caregivers.
 Those who receive regular emotional support are better equipped to prevent burnout, handle difficult care decisions and balance their own needs with those of their loved ones.

 Caregivers can receive emotional support from professional therapists, in-person and online support groups, and one-on-one discussions with friends and family.
-Skilled therapists can help you process your feelings, learn to set boundaries, strengthen your problem-solving abilities, and improve communication with your care recipient and other family members.
+Skilled therapists will help you process your feelings, learn to set boundaries, strengthen your problem-solving abilities, and improve communication with your care recipient and other family members.
 Other forms of counseling may be provided by professional care organizations as well.
-For example, hospice providers often offer specialized grief counselling for a patient's family members.
+For example, hospice providers often offer specialized grief counseling for a patient’s surviving family members.